OUR FOCUS

 Sustainable Fisheries Manager

-Marine scientist with expertise in sustainable fisheries and marine conservation.
+Marine scientist with expertise in data-poor stock assessments and sustainable fisheries management.

 Code of Conduct for Responsible Fisheries - FAO (1995)